Mouthguards

 Common symptoms include loud snoring, excessive daytime sleepiness, morning headaches, irritability, difficulty concentrating, and witnessed episodes of breathing cessation during sleep.

 Anti-snoring devices are designed to reposition your jaw, which can lead to complications such as the shifting or even loss of your teeth if the right care is not taken.
-It is recommended that you use a custom-made device and receive regular monitoring by your dentist and/or sleep physician for the safest and most effective solution to sleep apnea.
+It is recommended that you use a custom-made device and receive regular monitoring by your dentist and/or sleep physician for the safe and most effective solution to sleep apnea.

 Obstructive sleep apnea is a sleep disorder characterized by repeated pauses in breathing during sleep.
 These pauses occur due to the collapse or blockage of the upper airway, leading to disrupted sleep patterns and potential health risks.